UruIT/vscode-react-snippets/README.md

 # React Snippets for Visual Studio Code

-Extension for Visual Studio Code to add snippets for React in ECMA Script 6.
+Extension for Visual Studio Code to add snippets for React in ECMAScript 6.

 ![Extension demo](./images/snippet-demo.gif)